puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_vmware.markdown

     $ puppet man node_vmware

-You can get help on individual commands by running:
+You can get help on individual actions by running:

-    $ puppet help node_vmware commandname
+    $ puppet help node_vmware <ACTION>

 For example: